ALib C++ Library

 MilliSeconds

-This is assured for example with the specialization of functor T_Append for this type.
+This is performed with methods GetExportName (which is also used by the specialization of functor AppendableTraits for this type.
 Hence, when appending a Token to an AString, if omitable, the last character of the token name is converted to lower case.

 Rollback: